theNewDynamic/oregonsadventurecoast.com/content/blog/2016-06-16-oregon-adventure-coasts-summer-2016-festival-round-up.md

 ---
 title: Oregon Adventure Coast's Summer 2016 Festival Round-Up
-date: 2016-06-16T15:27:02.000Z
+date: 2016-06-16T15:27:02.000+00:00
-description: >+
-  Summer's just getting started, and so are we!
+description: "Summer's just getting started, and so are we!
 Buckle up for a summer packed full of music, food, and activities in the shape of our many festivals!
-We hope you have plenty of sunscreen, because you're going to need it!
+We hope you have plenty of sunscreen, because you're going to need it!\n\n"
 tags:
 - Annual Oregon Coast Music Festival
 - City of Coos Bay
 - Coos Bay
 - Events in July
 - Festivals
 - Fireworks
 - Fourth of July celebrations
 - July
 - Mill Casino
 - Mingus Park
 - Music Festivals
 - North Bend
 - Oregon Coast
 categories:
 - Fairs & Festivals
 image: ''

 ---
 Summer&#8217;s just getting started, and so are we!
 Buckle up for a summer packed full of music, food, and activities in the shape of our many festivals!
 We hope you have plenty of sunscreen, because you&#8217;re going to need it!